 Lori: My co founders, three gentlemen, are obsessed with cars.
 They like to go out to Circuit Of The Americas and raise their sports cars.
 So it’s all about how far you can push your engine without destroying it, an analogy for eCommerce.

-Chris: Coming back to the topic our readers want to learn about, how do you know you have product market fit and it’s time to grow?
+Chris: As small business consultants here in Austin, we are lucky to have an active conversation going between entrepreneurs about proving product market fit.
+Coming back to the topic our readers want to learn about, how do you know you have product market fit and it’s time to grow?